robertporch/robertporch.github.io/_pages/about.md

 scholar in Dr. Britt Koskella's lab at UC Berkeley.
 During this fellowship, I worked with Dr. Kyle Meyer to study how plant neighborhoods influence phyllosphere microbiome assembly.

-Outside of academics, I enjoy running, weightlifting, hiking, backpacking and I'm an avid music listener and self-taught producer.
+Outside of academics, I enjoy running, weightlifting, hiking, backpacking and I'm an avid music listener, self-taught music producer, and DJ.

 ## Education & Training